 world map with money and pins on it.
 Travel insurance costs, but it is important to have.

-6. Prioritize
+4. Prioritize

 A weekend out or a concert ticket can cost as much as a flight somewhere.
-From Tampa, I can find flights to places like Denver, Las Vegas, and Nashville, just to name a few, for less than $200.
+From Tampa, I can find flights to places like Denver, Las Vegas, and Nashville, just to name a few, often for less than $150!
 Think about what you really want to spend your money on, and prioritize accordingly.

-If there is a concert you really want to go to, you really want to splurge on a weekend out, or you value going out to eat, there is absolutely nothing wrong with that!
+If there is a concert you want to go to, you want to splurge on a weekend out, or you value going out to eat, there is absolutely nothing wrong with that!
 It’s all about what your priorities are and what your budget can handle.

 Crouching Lion hike views

-7. Network
+5. Network

-A lot of the trips I have taken have happened because of some really awesome people.
-Each one of these trips has taught me so much and holds such a special place in my heart, along with the people who gave me the opportunity to experience them.
 Don’t be afraid to reach out to friends, family members, and other contacts about how you can work together to make one or both of your travel dreams possible.
 Especially as a beginner, this can be another great way to get your feet wet and have it be more affordable!

 For example, here are some of the trips I’ve been able to take with a little help from my friends: